top of page

 Will I be working with other students?

 At ORA, we focus on supportive community, team building, teamwork and collaboration.
-There will be times when you will work individually, and there will be times when you will share and collaborate with other students.
+There will be times when you will work individually, and there will be times when you will be encouraged to share and collaborate with other students.

 Can I get any type of course credit to be used toward high school graduation?

 Many of our courses fulfill the Ministry of Education's Core Competencies and Content for ADST (Applied Digital Skills and Technology).
 High Schools can create partial or full course credits (Course Credit toward graduation is relevant for Grade 10-12) for ORA courses taken.
 In Grade 3-9 ADST is a required course.
+Many schools, including Home School Programs, are granting ADST credit for students in our Academy.
 Contact us for more information.

 What makes ORA so special?